Skip to main content

 An Example of a 911 Call Gone Wrong

 Let's use an example.
 Suppose a mom collapses in a kitchen.
 Her five-year-old dials 911.
-The dispatcher thinks it's a prank and hangs up.
+The emergency operator thinks it's a prank and hangs up.
 The child calls again.
-The dispatcher again hangs up.
+The operator again hangs up.

 Dad comes home that evening and finds mom unresponsive on the kitchen floor.
 He dials 911.
-They immediately send emergency services.
-Once they arrive, they determine that mom had a stroke.
-Thankfully, she survives, but has a long road of rehab ahead before she is once again fully functional.
+They immediately send emergency medical services.
+Once they arrive, they determine that Mom had a stroke.
+Thankfully, she survives but has a long road of rehab ahead before she is fully functional again.
 If EMS had gotten there earlier — like when the child first called — mom would have had a much better outcome.

 Negligence Claim

-To sue someone, you have to have a legal claim against them.
+To sue someone, you must have a legal claim against them.
 If you wanted to sue someone for not doing something or for doing something wrong, you would need to establish negligence.

 Although state laws vary slightly, a negligence claim generally requires you to prove the following:

 The court decides whether you owe someone a duty of care.
-If you do, that duty is to act as a reasonably prudent person in the same or similar circumstances.
+If you do, the duty is to act as a reasonably prudent person in the same or similar circumstances.
 What is reasonable depends on the situation.
-And that's for the jury to decide.
+This is for the jury to decide.

 Causation is split into two parts.
 The first, cause in fact, requires there to be a direct, traceable connection between the breach of duty and your injuries.
 The second, proximate cause, requires that your injuries be a foreseeable result of the breach.

 The last element is damages.
-That's money to compensate you for your injuries.
+This is money to compensate you for your injuries.

 This is negligence in a nutshell.
-If you want to get into the nuts and bolts, you can learn more about the basics of negligence here.
+If you want to get into the nuts and bolts, you can learn more about the basics of negligence.

 No Duty to Rescue

 Dad's problem isn't with the last three elements.
 It's with the first.
-As a general rule, in most states, 911 dispatchers don't owe a duty of care to members of the public.
+In most states, 911 dispatchers don't owe a duty of care to members of the public.
 That may seem wrong and unfair, but that is the law.

 Exception: Assumption of a Duty